BuddyReed/MERN/Social/README.md

 ## Description

-Socailize is a full stack MERN socail media application.
+Socialize is a full stack MERN social media application.

 ## Technologies Used